wallyxp/wallyxp/README.md

 - 📫 How to reach me **debjyotinandi@outlook.com**

-- ⚡ Fun fact **most of the people I have being with think that I'm funny**
+- ⚡ Fun fact about me : **I have watched Matt Reeve's The Batman countless number of times**

 <h3 align="left">Connect with me:</h3>
 <p align="left">